LuthKelana/LuthKelana/README.md

 - 👋 Hi, I’m @LuthKelana
 - 👀 I’m interested in geomechanics and petrophysics
-- 📫 How to reach me @phii.luth
+- 📫 How to reach me @phiii.luth
 - ⚡ Fun fact: like watching film

 <!---